Masahiko Kimura: Kimura vs. Hélio Gracie

 Kimura vs Gracie, with the Japanese holding the Brazilian in a kesa-gatame.

-In 1949, after touring for Hawaii, Kimura and his troupe formed by judoka Toshio Yamaguchi and Yukio Kato went to Brazil after an invitation by the São Paulo Shimbun.
+In 1951, after touring Hawaii, Kimura and his troupe formed by judoka Toshio Yamaguchi and Yukio Kato went to Brazil after an invitation by the São Paulo Shimbun.
 There they were challenged by Hélio Gracie of the Gracie family.
 Gracie proposed a match under what would be known as the "Gracie Rules", in which throws and pins would not count towards victory, with only submission or loss of consciousness.
 This played against judo rules in which pins and throws can award someone a victory, but they accepted nonetheless.

 Kato was the first to accept the challenge, drawing with Hélio Gracie in their match at the Maracana stadium.
 However, he lost to Gracie by gi choke in the rematch at the Ibirapuera Park in São Paulo.
 Hélio proposed to continue with the challenge, and Yamaguchi appointed himself the next to fight.
 Kimura, however, volunteered to fight in his place.

 The bout between Gracie and Kimura took place again in the Maracanã Stadium, before an audience of 20,000 people, including president of Brazil Getúlio Vargas.
 The expectation was such that, according to a source, Kimura had been warned by the Japanese embassy that he would not be welcomed back in Japan if he lost the match.
 Kimura was received in the arena with raw eggs and insults by the Brazilian crowds, and the Gracie challengers brought a coffin to symbolize Kimura would be dead, just like they had done with Kato.